vmware/vic-product/installer/docs/SUPPORT.md

 ##### Support Information

-Provide the following information to support if encountering Boot failures:
+Provide the following information to support if encountering Boot Stage failures:

 - Is this a fresh deploy of the VIC appliance or an upgrade?
     - If upgrading, what version is the old VIC appliance?
 - Were any changes made to the disk configuration of the VIC appliance?
     - If yes, what changes?
+- Are you able to view the web page at http://<appliance_ip or FQDN>?
+    - If no, did you provide custom TLS certificates during the Deployment Stage?
+        - If yes and the version is 1.3.1 or less, verify the format is correct [Certificate Reference](#additional-information)
+        - Run `journalctl -u fileserver`and provide the entire resulting output to support
+    - If no, attempt SSH debugging in the following step.
 - Are you able to SSH into the VIC appliance?
+If no, attempt network debugging in the following step.
-    - If the version is 1.3.1 or greater and able to SSH, please run `/etc/vmware/support/appliance-support.sh` and provide the resulting file to support
+    - If the version is 1.3.1 or greater and able to SSH, please obtain a [VIC appliance support bundle](#appliance-support-bundle)
     - If the version is 1.3.0 or less and able to SSH
         - Run `journalctl -u fileserver`and provide the entire resulting output to support
     - If the version is 1.3.0
         - Run `systemctl status vic-appliance-load-docker-images.service`
             - If this unit is still in progress, system required images are being loaded.
 Continue waiting until this unit is finished.

+###### Network Troubleshooting

+- Does the VM console of the deployed VIC appliance show an IP address?
+Is this address the expected value based on DHCP or provided static IP settings?
-- Are you able to view the web page at http://<appliance_ip or FQDN>?
+- Do you have a route to the deployed VIC appliance's IP address?
-    - If no, did you provide custom TLS certificates during the Deployment Stage?
-        - If yes and the version is 1.3.1 or less, verify the format is correct [Certificate Reference](#additional-information)
+  - `ping <VIC appliance IP>`
+    - If ping is successful, but SSH is not, check network firewall settings.
+    - If ping is not successful, check network settings and continue with [Console Troubleshooting](#console-troubleshooting)

+###### Console Troubleshooting

+The goal of this step is to be able to SSH to the VIC appliance to allow for better debugging information to be obtained from the appliance.

+- Access the vSphere console for the VIC appliance.
+Press `ALT` + `->` to access the login prompt.
+  - Login with username `root` and the credentials you provided in the OVA deployment customizations.
+If the deployment has failed to set your credentials, the default password is `VMw@re!23`.
+  - Are there any startup components that failed to start?
+Run `systemctl list-units --state=failed`
+    - If no, continue with the next steps.
+If there are any failed units, provide the output of the following commands to support:
+      - `systemctl list-units --state=failed`
+        - For each failed unit: `journalctl -u <unit name>`
+      - `ip addr show`
+      - `ip route show`
+  - Run `ip addr show`
+    - Is the IP address the expected value based on DHCP or provided static IP settings?
+  - Run `ip route show`
+    - Is the default route valid?
+  - Can you ping the default gateway?
+Run `ping <default gateway IP>`.
+Obtain the default gateway IP from the `ip route show` command output.
+    - If no, check your network settings.
+Attach the VIC appliance to a network that has a valid route between your client and the appliance.
+    - If yes, verify the routing configuration between the client that is unable to SSH to the VIC appliance.
-        - Run `journalctl -u fileserver`and provide the entire resulting output to support
+  - If still unable to SSH to the VIC appliance, provide the output of the following commands to
+    support:
+    - `systemctl list-units --state=failed`
+      - For each failed unit: `journalctl -u <unit name>`
+    - `ip addr show`
+    - `ip route show`

 ### Initialization Stage